PanagiotisLn/testimonials-grid-section-main/README.md

+# Overview

-In this mini-project i created a grid Layout for desplaying testimonials
+In this mini-project i created a Responsive Layout with Grid for desplaying testimonials

+# Screenshots